One-shot acceleration of transient PDE solvers via online-learned preconditioners: Evaluation

-To assess the effectiveness of PCGBandit at accelerating OpenFOAM simulations, we compare it to running PCG with two baseline preconditioners: incomplete Cholesky~(DIC) and multigrid~(GAMG).
-For the latter we select the most commonly used smoother in the tutorials~(DIC+Gauss-Seidel) as the default,\footnote{The other GAMG options we tune have defaults provided by OpenFOAM.} and for fair comparison with the multigrid options in the PCGBandit search space we also implement a backstop and turn off agglomeration caching.
-In addition to these baselines, when cost permits we also compare to preconditioners drawn uniformly at random from the configuration space described in Section~\ref{sec:configurations}, as well as to the best-in-hindsight preconditioner from the same.\looseness-1
+To assess the effectiveness of PCGBandit at accelerating OpenFOAM simulations, we compare it to running PCG with two baseline preconditioners: IC(0) and multigrid.
+For the latter we select the smoother used most often in the tutorials~(IC(0)+Gauss-Seidel) as the default,\footnote{All other multigrid options have defaults provided by OpenFOAM.} and for fair comparison with the options in the PCGBandit search space we also implement a backstop and turn off agglomeration caching.
+In addition to these baselines, we compare PCGBandit to two alternative bandit methods: (1)~Tsallis-INF with importance-weighted~(IW) cost estimation, which was used by \citet{khodak2024learning}, and (2)~Thompson sampling, specifically its Gaussian variant~\citep{agrawal2017near}.
+When cost permits we also compare to preconditioners drawn uniformly at random from the configuration space described in Section~\ref{sec:configurations}, as well as to the best-in-hindsight preconditioner from the same.\looseness-1

-In the remainder of this section we first detail the main results, including wallclock improvements and the number of timesteps needed for PCGBandit to be useful.
-Then we investigate the specific configurations found by the method, demonstrate its performance using deterministic cost estimators, and discuss the effect of the number of configurations.
+We next detail the main results, including wallclock improvements and the number of timesteps needed for PCGBandit to be useful.
+Then we investigate the specific configurations found by the method, demonstrate its performance using deterministic cost estimators, and discuss the effect of search space size.\looseness-1